postmanlabs/labs-docs/src/pages/docs/postman/customizing-postman.md

 **Note:** You can save your customized methods locally, which means these are not synced to the Postman servers.
 This essentially means signing out will cause your data to be lost.
 Postman also allows you to use requests containing your customized methods that are not saved in the list.
 However, these will not appear in the request method drop-down.

-If you are in a team workspace and creating your own methods, the behavior of this feature is a little dynamic so we recommend you to note the following points:
+If you are in a team workspace and creating your own methods, the behavior of this feature is a little dynamic so please note the following points:

 1. When you import collections that have customized methods in them, you'll still be able to view them and be able to save by clicking the method.